 No matter what “bad or ugly” happens during your building in Belize, there is always some “Good” bringing you “back to center”.

 Nelson Montalvo and his crew are one of the very best builders here in Belize.
 Nelson exceeds because he is also an Architect.
-Nelson also has a high quality crew that has worked for him for many years and all take pride in their workmanship.
+Nelson also has a high-quality crew that has worked for him for many years and all take pride in their workmanship.
 I have learned over the past few months that I made the mistake of many others, by not hiring from the beginning, a Belizean Builder with years of actual experience building homes here in Belize.
-Not only do they have experience, but also all the right contacts to get supplies and services.
-Also, choosing a Belizean Builder / Contractor / Home Designer, can save you ton’s of money, but more on that in “Chapter 1” of my upcoming new book.
+Not only do they have the experience, but also all the right contacts to get supplies and services.
+Also, choosing a Belizean Builder / Contractor / Home Designer can save you tons of money, but more on that in “Chapter 1” of my upcoming new book.

 Putting everything totally into the hands of our actual Contractor / Builder Nelson Montalvo, a local Belizean builder here in Maya Beach, and eliminating our original “general contractor” has been a blessing.

-Another issue is the “instant hot water system” which was not correctly ordered originally, and is not large enough for our house needs.
-We have been working with Nelsons plumber Freddie making adjustments to try to get continuous flow of hot water.
-It seems to be getting better, but if we can’t get to work consistently, we will have to buy a larger insta-hot gas system, and maybe a “name brand’ this time ?
+Another issue is the “instant hot water system” which was not correctly ordered originally and is not large enough for our house needs.
+We have been working with Nelsons plumber Freddie making adjustments to try to get a continuous flow of hot water.
+It seems to be getting better, but if we can’t get to work consistently, we will have to buy a larger insta-hot gas system, and maybe a “name brand’ this time?

 Large garage under house almost complete.